Have you tried pickled okra? It's delicious and it's simple to make. Find out how here.

 Once you plant your okra seeds and they germinate, they won’t really take off and grow well until it’s really hot.

 Making refrigerator pickles is so easy and takes just a few minutes, but it can preserve your garden produce for months.
 I love pickling a bunch of vegetables at the end of the garden season.
+It’s a great way to enjoy fresh okra a little bit at a time and be able to taste one of the best things in summer for months longer.

-I store the jars in the back of my refrigerator and pull out one at a time all throughout the fall.
+I store the jars in the back of my refrigerator and pull them out one at a time all throughout the fall.
 I can still enjoy the fresh vegetables we grew until Christmas time or even longer.
 I love saving food that way.

-growing okra i n the garden
+okra growing in the garden

 Picked okra recipe without canning

-We don’t can food because we’re not allowed to feed the daycare kids home-canned foods, so we come up with other ways to preserve food like freezing, dehydrating, and refrigerator pickling.
+We don’t can food because we’re not allowed to feed the daycare kids home-canned food, so we come up with other ways to preserve food like freezing, dehydrating, and refrigerator pickling.
 This technique is simple and just takes a few ingredients.
-For more ways to preserve your garden produce without canning, click here.
+Some white vinegar or apple cider vinegar, salt, garlic cloves, red pepper flakes, and dill are all you need to make okra pickles out of your okra pods.

 canning jar on counter top filled with okra ready to make refrigerator pickled okra

-First, you make a simple brine, which the recipe for is included below.
+The first step: Make a simple brine, which the recipe for is included below.
 Then you allow it to cool and pack your jars full with okra.
 I like to use the smaller pods because they are more tender.

+The okra pictured in this article is Star of David okra so it’s fatter than what you usually see.
 We prefer Star of David because it has a better flavor and is slightly less slimy in texture.
 I love the fatter pods because it’s easier to make more food for all these hungry kids!

 Once you have your jars packed as full as you can get them, you add the brine and then the lid.
 Easy peasy.
 It’s one of the simplest ways to prepare food.